mozack/abra2/README.md

 Pre-built jars are available for 64 bit linux here: https://github.com/mozack/abra/releases

 Note, that the jar does contain native code.
-While we have tested on a variety of platforms, we cannot guarantee that the pre-build jar will work everywhere.
+While we have tested on a variety of platforms, we cannot guarantee that the pre-built jar will work everywhere.
 In some cases, it may be necessary to compile for your specific platform.

 ## Running